MicrosoftDocs/fabric-docs/docs/real-time-analytics/realtime-analytics-tutorial.md

     > When you build a report, a dataset is created and saved in your workspace.
 You can create multiple reports from a single dataset.
     >
     > If you delete the dataset, your reports will also be removed.

 1. Review the visualizations, then select **Save**.
 1. In **Name your file in Power BI**, enter *rta-pbi-report* for your report name.
 1. Select the workspace in which you want to save this report.
 The report can be saved to a different workspace than the one you started in.
 1. Select the sensitivity label to apply to the report.
 For more information, see [sensitivity labels](/power-bi/enterprise/service-security-apply-data-sensitivity-labels).
 1. Select **Continue**.

     :::image type="content" source="media/realtime-analytics-tutorial/report-details.png" alt-text="Screenshot of report details showing the report's details.
 The button titled Continue is highlighted.":::

 1. Select **Open the file in Power BI to view, edit, and get a shareable link** to view and edit your report.

     :::image type="content" source="media/realtime-analytics-tutorial/open-report.png" alt-text="Screenshort of report preview showing that the report has been saved.
 The link to open the report in Power BI is highlighted.":::

 ## Create OneLake shortcut

 You can use shortcuts to quickly pull data from internal and external locations into your Lakehouse, Warehouse, or datasets.
 Shortcuts can be updated or removed from your item, but these changes won't affect the original data and its source.
+Once you create a shortcut, you can access your data in all of Trident's experiences.

-1. Select the **Create** button in the **Navigation pane**.
+1. Select **Create** in the **Navigation pane**.

     :::image type="content" source="media/realtime-analytics-tutorial/navigation-pane.png" alt-text="Screenshot of the Navigation pane.
 The option titled Create is highlighted.":::